?flush=1 !DOCTYPE html>

 Click on each indicator below to access further information

-Crime, and fear of crime, impacts negatively on the community in terms of personal security, the attractiveness of an area for recreation and on general amenity.
-The incidence of crime is both a cause and symptom of low quality of life, and is associated with poverty, exclusion and the need for support services.
+Crimes against people have a negative effect on communities through the direct impact to victims and the indirect impact to the wider community due to the fear of crime.
+Studies show that the violent crime rate has a negative impact on the mental well-being of non-victims.
+The incidence of crime is both a cause and symptom of low quality of life, and is associated with poverty, unemployment, exclusion and the need for support services.

 The number of recorded crimes in the categories homicide and related; acts intended to cause injury; sexual assault and related; dangerous or negligent acts endangering persons; abduction, harassment and related against a person expressed as a rate per 10,000 people.

 Last updated March 2016

 Indicators are updated in May and November each year; for those indicators where new data or survey results have become available.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.